 I like to review wines the way most people taste them, with food.
 Many of the wine reviews you’ll see on this site are accompanied by a recipe.
 When we test recipes we usually open a few different wines of various styles that we think will work, then write about the best pairing.

-But often we taste wines — either those sent as samples for review, purchased on our own, or featured in our Vindulge Wine Shop – that are definitely worthy of mention even though they weren’t part of a recipe.
+But often we taste wines — either those sent as samples for review, purchased on our own – that are definitely worthy of mention even though they weren’t part of a recipe.
 These wines below fit that bill.

 This weekend is not only Valentine’s and Galentine’s Day Weekend, but also the weekend of The Big Game!
 So, whether you’re a football fanatic, or a hopeless romantic, or both (!) we’ve got some fun wines for your this week.

 Bonus: a few of these wines are featured in our Wine of the Week.
-That is a weekly newsletter highlighting some of the incredible wines from the Vindulge Wine Shop.
+That is a weekly newsletter highlighting some incredible wines.
 The reviews in my newsletter go into more detail and depth on the wines, and also show you where you can purchase the wines.
 If you’re interested in our weekly WOTW feature, you can subscribe here.

 Wines for Valentine’s, Galentine’s, and The Big Game